Occitan (local currency)

 Occitan is a community currency started in 2010 in Pézenas, Languedoc-Roussillon, France.
 It is named after the Occitan language.

 The Occitan program is intended to promote local commerce.
 The Occitan operates with a fixed exchange rate: 1 Occitan = 1.

 There is a fixed commission of 4% for members (shops) and 6% for individuals.

 Creation and objectives

 An initiative of a local shopkeeper organization, ACA, the Occitan is intended to stimulate of local economy.

 Currency issue, exchange and acceptance

 They have a 1-year validity.

 Bills of 1, 2, 5, and 10 Occitans are issued.
 They feature an Occitan cross and the portrait of Molière who started his career in Pézenas.

-To maintain an individual bill's validity, a "scrip" corresponding to 2% of the banknote value must be paid every six months.
+To maintain an individual bill's validity, a stamp corresponding to 2% of the banknote value must be paid every six months.
 This system, called demurrage, is a form of currency circulation tax and was invented by Silvio Gesell.